Valamara

 Valamara is a massif located in eastern Albania.
-Converging on the borders between Korçë, Gramsh, and Pogradec municipalities, it rises at a height of 2373 m.
-The northern boundary is marked by Guri i Topit 2125 m and the southern limit by Lenie (2012 m).
+Converging on the borders between Korçë, Gramsh and Pogradec municipalities, it rises at a height of 2373 m.
+The northern boundary is marked by Guri i Topit (2,125 m) and the southern limit by Lenie (2,013 m).

 Geology

 The massif is predominantly composed of ultrabasic rocks.
 Its terrain features various glacial landforms with numerous glacial lakes, seven of which can be found above 1600 m.
 The eastern slopes give rise to the Shkumbin river, while the western and southeastern slopes are traversed by the Devoll river.

-Biology and ecology

-Fauna
+Biodiversity

 Valamara is a population hotspot for the critically endangered Balkan lynx.

-Flora

 Vegetation consists of beech and pine forests covering the lower regions and rich summer pastures flourishing in the upper regions.